learnbyexample/cli-computing/cli_computing.md

 7536    .
 ```

-Use `-s` option to show the total directory size without descending into sub-directories.
-Add `-c` option to also show total size at the end.
+Use the `-s` option to show the total directory size without descending into sub-directories.
+Add the `-c` option to also show the total size at the end.

 ```bash
 $ du -s projects report.log